-One common type of joint custody is sharing both physical and legal custody.
-In these arrangements, the child will spend some portion of time living with each parent (physical custody), and the parents will cooperatively make decisions about the child's upbringing and welfare, similar to when they were married (legal custody).
+One common type of joint custody is characterized by both parents being entitled to equal time spent with their child, while both parents at the same time share rights to make all major decisions in their child's life.
+In these arrangements, the child will spend some portion of time living with each parent, and the parents will cooperatively make decisions about the child's upbringing and welfare in a way that is similar to when they were married (legal custody).

-Example: Mother and Father arrange a schedule where Child lives with each parent for one month at a time (physical custody), and they agree that they will decide together on all major issues concerning Child's welfare and upbringing (legal custody).
+Example: Mother and Father arrange a schedule where Child lives with each parent for one week at a time, and they agree that they will decide together on all major issues concerning Child's welfare and upbringing (legal custody).

 Other Forms of Joint Custody

-There are also other common joint-custody arrangements.
-One involves sharing legal custody but not physical custody.
-This means that the child will live exclusively with one parent, but both parents agree to cooperatively make key decisions about raising the child.
+There are also other joint-custody arrangements parents may encounter.
+One involves sharing legal custody but not equal physical contact with or care of the child.
+This could mean that the child might live with one parent, while both parents agree to cooperatively make decisions about raising the child.

 Example: Mother and Father decide that they will make decisions together on all major issues concerning Child's welfare and upbringing (legal custody), but Child will live with Mother, with Father entitled to visitation.
-Visitation means a court-ordered right to spend a certain amount of time with the child.
+With visitation rights, a parent is entitled to a certain amount of time with their child.